Skip to main content

 PRT564 Data Analytics and Visualisation

-PRT565 Machine Learning and Artificial Intelligence
+PRT565 Machine Learning, Artificial Intelligence and Algorithms

 PRT571 Asset Security and Risk Management